industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![Databus_apps_2](graphics/Databus_apps_2.png)

-In your IEM go to the Data Connections and open the Databus.
+Then, in your IEM go to the Data Connections and open the Databus.
 Add a user with following topic: `"ie/#"` and deploy it to IED (or IEVD).

 ![Databus_configuration_1](graphics/Databus_configuration_1.png)